LifeScopeLabs/lifescope-api/documentation/schema.md

 ## Contacts

 Contacts represent an entity that a user has interacted with through a digital service, such as a Twitter user or a Gmail account.
-As of this writing, there is no linkage between different Contacts; even if the same person controls those Twitter and Gmail accounts, each account is treated as a separate Contact.
+Contacts on their own have no connection to any other Contact; even if your friend Elena owns both the Twitter account @elena19 and the Gmail account elena.placeholder@gmail.com, both of those are treated as completely separate entities.
-We hope to introduce a separate object in the future to represent a person in their entirety.
+If you would like to associate multiple Contacts with a single person, you can manually create a Person as documented below.

 A Contact can be associated with multiple Events, though that association is strictly one-sided from the perspective of Events.
 A Contact has no record of which Events it's associated with.

+A Contact may only be associated with a single Person at a time.

 ### Fields